 For best browning when baking several 8" or 9" cakes, stagger them so one pan is not directly above another.
 Warped or bent pans will cause uneven baking results and poorly shaped products.
-A cake ba products.
-A cake baked in a pan larger than the recipe recommends will usually be crisper, thinner and drier than it should be.
+A cake baked in a pan cake baked in a pan larger than the recipe recommends will usually be crisper, thinner and drier than it should be.
 If baked in a pan smaller than recommended, it may be undercooked and batter may overflow.